Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Related Works

 Almost all previous reports on automatic ICH detection and/or segmentation primarily relied on supervised learning strategies. \cite{hssayeni2020intracranial} recently conducted a comprehensive review of these techniques in both semi-automatic and automatic manners, and binary classification (ICH versus non-ICH) achieved an area-under-the-curve (AUC) of 0.846$\sim$0.975, while more fine-grained ICH subtyping achieved an AUC of 0.93$\sim$0.96.
 Deep learning-based approaches in ICH detection typically used fully convolutional networks (FCNs) \citep{Cho2018ImprovingSO} and recurrent neural networks (RNNs) \citep{Ye2019PreciseDO}, and their accuracy was generally higher for ICH versus non-ICH classification than for ICH subtyping.
-Following the trend in explainable artificial intelligence (XAI), attention mechanisms have been employed to both boost the detection accuracy and visually illustrate classification results \citep{Salehinejad2021ARD}.
-Furthermore, very limited attempts were also made to apply the attention/class activation in weakly supervised brain lesion and hemorrhage segmentation \citep{Wu2019MICCAI,nemcek2021weakly}.
-Specifically, \cite{Wu2019MICCAI} used refined 3D Class-Activation Maps (CAMs) to segment stroke lesions from the Ischemic Stroke Lesion Segmentation (ISLES) dataset (multi-spectral MRI), and achieved a 0.3827 mean Dice score.
+Following the trend in explainable artificial intelligence (XAI), attention mechanisms have been employed to both boost detection accuracy and visually illustrate classification results. \cite{saab2019doubly} and \cite{Salehinejad2021ARD} utilized ResNet-like architectures for binary ICH detection with attention layers and Grad-CAM techniques, respectively, but they only visualized attention and class activation maps for qualitative assessment of their methods.
+Furthermore, very limited attempts were also made to apply the attention/class activation in weakly supervised brain lesion and hemorrhage segmentation \citep{Wu2019MICCAI,nemcek2021weakly,liu2022mixed}.
+Specifically, \cite{Wu2019MICCAI} used refined 3D CAMs to segment stroke lesions from the Ischemic Stroke Lesion Segmentation (ISLES) dataset (multi-spectral MRI), and achieved a 0.3827 mean Dice score. \cite{liu2022mixed} used multi-scale CAMs and a Mixed-UNet model with two decoder branches on top of a VGG-based binary classification CNN.
+They trained the network based on a private MRI dataset and achieved a 0.56 mean Dice score for ICH segmentation on a small CT dataset.
 Likewise, \cite{nemcek2021weakly} found the location of ICH as bounding boxes in axial brain CT slices based on the regional extrema of attention maps acquired from a ResNet-like binary classification CNN.
 In their approach, a mean Dice of 0.58 was reached for the lesion bounding boxes.
 Unfortunately, to the best of our knowledge, aside from our earlier work \citep{rasoulian2022weakly}, self-attention, especially with a Swin transformer, has not yet been explored for weakly supervised ICH segmentation, and we intend to further improve our proposed framework to boost the performance.